 What can I say?
 It's one of my favorite berries.
 I wait all summer long to go pick fresh blackberries.
 I used them to make a swirled blackberry cheesecake with a golden Oreo cookie crust.

 So, after creating the blackberry cheesecake recipe, this is what I've decided.
 Cheesecake + Blackberries = Miranda's slice of heaven.
 I think the golden Oreos put the icing on the cake.. or the crust on the cheesecake. hahaha.
 See what I did there?

 I'm digging the swirly look of the blackberry cheesecake.
-I got a little heavy handed on one side of the cheesecake with the blackberry sauce.
+I got a little heavy-handed on one side of the cheesecake with the blackberry sauce.
 It happens, I suppose.
-Just go with it like I did, and eat the fully loaded side of the blackberry cheesecake first.
+Just go with it as I did, and eat the fully loaded side of the blackberry cheesecake first.
 It is almost too good to handle.